lucee/lucee-docs/docs/03.reference/01.functions/structkeylist/_arguments/delimiter.md

-Character that separates keys in list.
+String that separates keys in list.
 Default: comma.